 While on the surface this may seem absurd, it provides yet another example of the extent to which Twitter is now regarded as a mainstream media platform.
 It's no coincidence that the microblog has waited to become so ubiquitous to roll out a relaunch aimed at making it as relevant to UK advertisers as it now is to consumers.

-As we explain in this week's issue, Twitter is expanding beyond its 140 characters of text to provide users with immediate access to multimedia content.
+As we explain on page four, Twitter is expanding beyond its 140 characters of text to provide users with immediate access to multimedia content.
 The idea is to encourage users to spend longer on the site so more brands will pay to target them.

 Twitter hopes the relaunch will allow it to boost its fledgling commercial strategy by competing more effectively with rival social networks.
 For advertisers, the ability to offer photo and video content makes the site a compelling addition to the media plan - suddenly, it is about more than reputation management or customer service, and takes on a new life as a display platform alongside Facebook and YouTube.
 As Churchill said: 'Difficulties mastered are opportunities won.'